virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 Often the right tools in this phase are the programming languages and their libraries.

-The most popular and wide-used librares are:
+The most popular and wide-used libraries are:

 - [Scikit-Learn](https://scikit-learn.org/) offers a lot of pre-made data transformations.
 Get started [here](https://scikit-learn.org/stable/tutorial/basic/tutorial.html).
 - [Pandas](https://pandas.pydata.org/) is the go-to library to handle data in the popular DataFrame format.
 Get started [here](https://www.learndatasci.com/tutorials/python-pandas-tutorial-complete-introduction-for-beginners/).